SDGNZ is only as strong as its members. We encourage you to join the Guild, and send us suggestions on how we can work better for you.

 As our work becomes imbedded in the production it is often invisible and is sometimes taken for granted - which bit of that performance did we create?
 How did our collaboration with the designer, the editor, the sound designer and the composer influence their work and the final result?
 The thousand thoughts we've had and the decisions we've made are carried within the whole and cannot be separated out nor itemised.
 Yet we are vital to the success of the work.
 I believe our profession needs protecting and promoting.

-As part of a renewed emphasis on promoting a community for our members online (but not excluding our offline efforts), the SDGNZ will profile a SDGNZ member each month through our E-news.
+As part of a renewed emphasis on promoting a community for our members online (but not excluding our offline efforts), the SDGNZ will profile a SDGNZ member regularly through our E-news.
 Stay posted.

 Full Membership is open to any screen director or editor with a minimum of twenty minutes of credited screen time.
 In the case of music clips, commercials or animation, SDGNZ take a flexible approach to the screen time requirements.